octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 ### 7. Implementing the Deposit Functionality

 Now, let's outline how to implement the user deposit functionality (e.g., depositing BTC into a Pool).
-We'll use the **pre/invoke pattern**, common in designs like REE involving user signatures and external blockchain interactions:
+We'll use the **inquiry/invoke pattern**, common in designs like REE involving user signatures and external blockchain interactions:

-1.  **The Pre Step:**
+1.  **The Inquiry Step:**
-    * The frontend (or caller) invokes a "pre" method on the Exchange canister (e.g., `pre_deposit`).
+    * The Exchange Frontend (or caller) invokes a "pre" method on the Exchange backend (canister) (e.g., `pre_deposit`).
     * This method doesn't change state but calculates the necessary parameters to build the Bitcoin transaction (PSBT - Partially Signed Bitcoin Transaction) based on the request (e.g., deposit amount) and the current `Pool` state.
 This includes the target `Pool` address, amount, required fees, current `nonce`, etc.
-    * The canister returns these parameters to the frontend.
+    * The backend returns these parameters to the frontend.

 2.  **Transaction Construction & Signing:**
-    * The frontend uses the parameters received from the "pre" method to construct a PSBT.
+    * The Exchange Frontend uses the parameters received from the "pre" method to construct a PSBT.
     * The frontend prompts the user to sign the PSBT inputs belonging to them using their Bitcoin wallet or signing tool.
 (Note: Frontend implementation details need to be added here.)

 3.  **Invoke:**
-    * The frontend sends the signed PSBT to an "invoke" method on the Orchestrator canister.
+    * The Exchange Frontend sends the signed PSBT to an "invoke" method on the Orchestrator canister.
     * This method validates the PSBT (signatures, amounts, etc.) and checks requirements (like `get_minimal_tx_value`).
     * **Crucially:** It calls the Orchestrator canister to submit the valid PSBT to the Bitcoin network.
     * It waits for Bitcoin network confirmation.